Right Waste, Right Place

 Chemical Waste is the unwanted, out-of-date or disused household chemicals that you might keep in your kitchen, bathroom, laundry, garage or garden shed.

-By taking your chemical waste to the right place, such as a Chemical CleanOut event, you are helping to prevent contamination and protecting our waste collectors from injury by doing the right thing and never putting it in your household bins.
+By taking your chemical waste to the right place, such as a Chemical CleanOut event, you are helping to prevent contamination and protecting our waste collectors from injury by doing the right thing and never putting it in your household bins or bulky waste collections.

-Council’s next Chemical CleanOut event will be held in early 2024 at The Kingsway Playing Fields in Werrington.
-Dates to be confirmed.
+Council’s next Chemical CleanOut event will be held on 4 and 5 May 2024 at The Kingsway Playing Fields in Werrington.

 For a list of upcoming Chemical CleanOut events in neighbouring Council areas visit cleanout.com.au